Look for Work FAQs

-See Career Events for a list of upcoming career and job fairs across the province.
+See Job Fairs in Alberta for a list of upcoming career and job fairs across the province.

 See Dealing with Job Loss for tips on taking care of basics such as severance and EI, coping with your job loss and exploring work and other options.